openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 * Enabling the ability to run 'yum' in a container and how that affects root security
   * Needs discussion with Dan Walsh for security - need to elaborate all potential risks with RPM install inside container
+  * Container namespacing should eventually allow users to be "root" inside their containers without exposing the host system

 * Disk usage of layers can be extreme:
   * Example is Java, where you may have 100M of base cartridge files, but Maven brings down 1GB of data
-  * Need to explore how builds and cartridges can coexist without making carts hard to write, and how we deal with lots of disk usage during prepare.
+  * Need to explore how builds and cartridges can coexist(???) without making carts hard to write, and how we deal with lots of disk usage during build.

 * Density of docker containers
+  * Memory cost due to shared libraries no longer being shared
+  * Higher disk usage for unshared duplicate dependencies

 * How can container hooks be supported - which are necessary and which are not
   * Should hooks be run at build time by passing in the info about the current app, and then the env vars are changed as the app is rolled out?
+  * Currently any app can overwrite the build(assemble) and run scripts to control behavior, but this requires overwriting the entire script, not appending specific commands to occur before/after the build process is complete.
+  * Prime candidate: database initialization/population logic

+* Where to store stateful data (db data, configuration data)
+  * Generated credentials(eg db password) need to be preserved through a rebuild
+    * Could be stored as env variables held in the broker
+    * Could be stored in the DA and preserved via incremental build state (but would be lost during clean build)
+  * When is/isn't the stateful data rolled back if the application is rolled back
+  * DB files should be on volume mounted storage(specified in manifest)
+    * This means DB creation (including credential creation) cannot occur until the application is started
+    * Unless there is a pre-deployment phase where the image is started w/ volume mounted storage just for executing predeploy hooks

 * Examples of individual scenarios for each type of cartridge
 * Plugin cartridges - composition (more images and slower builds) or injection (limited capabilities)
   * Cron
   * Jenkins-client
 * The exact process by which large number of gears are updated
 * Details of how cartridges are built - we need to support multiple versions of each cartridge for much longer and the broker has to handle that
-* Supporting arbitrary docker images (environment only injection)
+* Supporting arbitrary docker images (environment only injection) - RESOLVED
 * Updating a docker image in place (upgrade)
 * Letting users define a cartridge as a dockerfile - downloadable cartridge replacement
+  * Mostly resolved.
+Users define an arbitrary docker image+manifest+scripts
 * Gear migration across servers
 * Quota and images (can be managed in thinp in gears, docker registry should give us more).
 * Routing discussion, but we have 90% of everything we need
+  * How does an application reveal its endpoints to the routing layer
+  * Or how does the broker know what endpoints the application exposes
 * How do port mappings and the port limit change?
 * Is move still necessary?
+  * Yes, must at least move the bind-mounted data
 * Where are environment variables stored?
   * In bind mount directory?
   * Env vars now have to be distributed to all nodes
+  * Stored in broker storage, provided to docker run invocation of the image
 * How are bind mounts from persistent per node storage managed?
   * Same as today, bind /var/lib/openshift/<gear>/data to an arbitrary location rather than inside home
-* How does gear directory change?
-No home mount automatic binding - home dir is transient per gear?
 * Two carts with same contract with source repo but different operating systems
   * Both java-tomcat-maven, only one is supported
   * UI/broker groups them together so you get a choice (RHEL supported, Fedora community